ENISA Vulnerability Reporting: The 24-Hour Clock Starts 11 September 2026

 - Compromise your development environment in ways affecting product security

-- Cause significant service disruption to users
+- Cause widespread service disruption to users

 - Result in widespread compromise